-Application processing time is approximately 2 to 3 weeks.
+Application processing time is approximately two to three weeks.

-Maine Resident Day Use Park Pass for Active Military Personnel: Service members on active duty in the U.S. Armed Forces can receive a free day use pass to state parks and historic sites.
+Maine Resident Day Use Park Pass for Active Duty Service Members: Service members on serving on active duty in the U.S. Armed Forces can receive a free day use pass to Maine state parks and historic sites.

 The pass authorizes the Service member, their Spouse and Children, (Spouse and Children must be accompanied by the Service member), free admission to state parks and historic sites.

-Who is eligible for the Maine Resident Day Use Park Pass for Active Military Personnel?
-To be eligible Service members must be:
+Who is eligible for the Maine Resident Day Use Park Pass for Active Duty Service Members?
+To be eligible Service members meet the following requirements:

-Serving on active duty in an enlisted grade in the U.S. Armed Forces.
+Enlisted Service member serving on active duty in the U.S. Armed Forces

 Passes are issued for a calendar year and must be renewed annually.